FlowFX/flowfx.de/content/music.md

 ## All things music {#all-things-music}

-I play the trombone for the Ska &amp; Reggae band [The Uplifters &amp; Block Ice Horn Section](https://theuplifters.de/) from Freiburg and [The Offbeat Service](https://www.instagram.com/theoffbeatservice/) from Worms.
+I play the trombone for [The Uplifters &amp; Block Ice Horn Section](https://theuplifters.de/) from Freiburg and [The Offbeat Service](https://www.instagram.com/theoffbeatservice/) from Worms.

 ### My next live gigs {#my-next-live-gigs}